lr222gw/DV1572_game_project/doc/Particle system.md

 In order to accomplish this acceleration all that is needed is to maintain a sorted order of the model instances that is based off of their distance from the viewport's camera position.

 Depending on one's needs, a quad tree or octree would be an ideal data structure for storing them.
 Then it's just a question of traversing the tree based off of the camera position.
 Even for 3D games, many games have a 2D layout  (that is, having the X and Z axes be the longest, while the Y axis is short).
 The easiest way to achieve this, however, is to just store references to the instances in a vector and then use STD's sort algorithm with a custom lambda that compares two instances' distances from the viewport, with the latter being passed via the lambda capture.

 One small optimization that we did is to have our SceneManager class hand our model instances a callback function that they call everytime they get transformed.
 If a change happens, a flag is set that frame to sort the instances before iterating them for drawing.
 Of course, this will also need to be called if the viewport changes its position as well.

-The drawback with this naïve vector method in our case is that we keep all instances in one vector. /* Ideally, we'd like to have a separate container for instances within proximity.
+The drawback with this naïve vector method in our case is that we keep all instances in one vector.
-The predicate for this could either be a simple function that implements a distance threshold to determine eligibility; or if a level-of-detail system is used, the LoD could also factor in.
-Then it also depends on what kind of game the engine is to be used for.
-For a game like Minecraft, the octree approach would be ideal; for a real time stategy game, a quad tree or cell grid system (where each cell contains a set of instances) would be good. */

 When it comes to our particle system, however, we don't use front-to-back rendering but rather back-to-front rendering in order to handle transparency in a non-complicated manner.

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-Backface culling
+Backface culling:

 Compare the triangle normal (in the geometry shader) to the camera's facing direction to determine whether it is facing towards or away from the beholder.
 Using the backface culling built into OpenGL is both easier and gives better results.